-Gang affiliation and gang activity will not be tolerated at Citrus Elementary School.
-The staff at Citrus Elementary will work closely with local law enforcement if any gang activity is recognized.
+Gang affiliation and gang activity will not be tolerated at Sycamore Elementary.
+The staff at Sycamore Elementary shall work closely with the local law enforcement if any possible gang activity is recognized.
+If the pupil begins to make gang affiliations, information from the school and the community shall be communicated to the student's parents.